 In terms of raw weight, the BRS is the best choice.
 As I mentioned, if you go with a smaller mug instead of a pot, you can even knock it down another 35g to 328g.
 That makes it a runaway weight saver, over 70g above the Jetboil.

-In terms of price, the BRS is also the right choice, but the quality may not be there if some reviews are to be believed.
+In terms of price, the BRS is also the right choice, but the quality may not be there if some reviews are to be believed (See update 3 above: for a light solo system where all you need is a little boil, it should be fine, but don’t cook meals with it.)
 You get what you pay for, they say.

 But for me, The Jetboil Stash is the way to go.
-Almost as light as the BRS combo, more money than all but the Biolite but not by a huge margin, and with a built in windscreen, I’ll have peace of mind in a wider variety of conditions.
+Almost as light as the BRS combo but more pricey than all but the Biolite (though not by a huge margin), and with a built in windscreen, I’ll have peace of mind in a wider variety of conditions.

 The only wildcard is the Biolite ability to generate power and charge electronics.
 However, I looked last year into the most efficent, light and affordable battery pack and settled on the Charmast 20k mAH.
 At 430g, adding that weight penalty to any of the other stove setups, even with fuel included, they still weigh less combined with the battery pack than the Biolite.
-The only conceivable reasons I could go with the Biolite was if I was planning a very long, unsupported hike with no opportunity to resupply with gas canisters, or if I was so focused on avoiding fossil fuels that I was willing to pay the weight penalty.
+The only conceivable reasons I could go with the Biolite are: 1. if I was planning a very long, unsupported hike with no opportunity to resupply with gas canisters, or 2. if I was so focused on avoiding fossil fuels for ethical or environmental reasons that I was willing to pay the weight penalty.